Skinfulness Impact Area #4

 Fragrance-free

-Patch test
+Patch testing

 Sunscreen should be reapplied every two hours, especially after swimming or sweating.